 The Greenland shrimp and fish survey biomass indices were at low levels during the 1990s, but increased slightly from 2002 and until the gear change in 2004.
 After 2005, the surveys are highly correlated but the biomass index increases slightly more in the Greenland shrimp and fish survey than in the EU-Germany survey (Fig. 5a.2).
 Abundance indices in the Greenland shrimp and fish survey increased until the gear change in 2004.
 After 2005, the abundance indices in the two surveys seem correlated, but whereas the EU-Germany survey is stable the Greenland shrimp and fish survey increases slightly.
-The increasing abundance indices in the Greenland shrimp and therefore north of the EU-Germany survey area.
+The increasing abundance indices in the Greenland shrimp and the foreenland shrimp and fish survey area.